Terms & Conditions

-Consultation fees are based on 15 minute long appointments, with veterinary nurse consultations available for certain services such as clipping nails.
+Consultation fees are based on 15 minute long appointments and are levied for each consultation provided including repeat examinations.
+Veterinary nurse consultations, which are charged at a lower rate than consultations with a veterinary surgeon, are available for certain services such as clipping nails and expression of anal glands.
 All fees, diets and drug charges are subject to VAT at the current rate.
 Fee levels are determined on the basis of the expertise required, the time spent working up a case together with the laboratory tests required, drugs, materials, consumables and diets used.
 If reports or referral letters are required a charge will be levied dependent on the time taken to formulate the necessary material.
 We are always happy to provide details of our fees on request and a detailed invoice will be provided for every consultation, procedure or transaction.

 We are happy, when requested, to provide an estimate for the probable costs of any treatment.
 Whilst we will always attempt to honour estimates, there are occasions where additional work may be required in the course of further investigation or treatment, as a pet’s illness does not always follow an expected course.
 It is essential clients ensure that their contact details are up-to-date and that they are readily contactable whilst their pet is with us as an in-patient so that, should any significant alteration to the planned procedure prove necessary, this can be discussed, where possible, prior to any work being undertaken.
 By signing the practice consent forms in relation to those animals undergoing in-patient procedures, services or operations it is deemed that consent has been given for administration of immediate treatment to prevent pain or suffering should the need arise where a client is not contactable.